top of page

 A GUIDE TO OUR APPLICATION

-The Framework Plan is one part of an application to the City, which includes many documents.
+The Framework Plan was one part of an application to the City, which includes many documents.
 All are public.
-You'll soon be able to access all the components of the application on the City’s website.
+You can access all the components of the application on the City’s website.
 We’ve provided a guide to understanding all the parts of our application on our Co-Learning pages, here.

 You can view the Framework Plan in its entirety here.
 You can also read details of the engagement feedback, which informed this Plan, in the Public Consultation Strategy Report.
 Below we provide highlights of the Framework Plan and how they relate to public policy and participant feedback.